hyperledger-labs/perun-proposals/design/001-RPC-Interface-Specification.md

 #### 2. Balance Info

-* `Currency`: [String] Currency used for specifying the balance.
+* `Currencies`: [List of String] Currencies used for specifying the balance.
 * `Aliases`: [List of String] Alias of each channel participants, as in the user's ID provider. `self` is a special alias for the user of the node.
 Each entry in the list should be unique.
-* `Balance`: [List of String] Amount held by each channel participant, in the same order as that in the `Aliases`.
-Each entry will be a non-negative value and the length of balance list should be same as that of the Aliases list.
+* `Balances`: [List of List of String] Amount held by each channel participant.
+  Each `List of string` correspond to balance in a specific currency, in the same order as in the `Currencies`.
+Within each list, the entries correspond to the amount of channel participant for that currency, in the same order as in the `Aliases`.
+Amount should be a non-negative value.

 * When using the `Balance Info` as a parameter in API calls, an error will be returned if: